-The Workplace Relations Commission (WRC) today published its sixth Annual Report.
+The Workplace Relations Commission (WRC) today published its Annual Report for 2021.

 WRC Information and Customer Services Unit:

 Operating remotely, the WRC’s information line dealt with 55,810 calls in 2021: an increase of almost 6% on 2020.

 In 2021, the Inspectorate of the WRC recovered just under one million Euro in unpaid wages for employees and completed 3,433 inspections over the period.
 In addition to carrying out its primary function in relation to employment rights, the WRC Inspectorate assisted the Health and Safety Authority in relation to monitoring the Return to Work Safely (RTWS) Protocol.

 Over the course of 2021, some 12,000 individual complaints were received by the Adjudication Service and the number of hearings held increased by 75% on the previous year – almost all the hearings were held virtually.

 Almost 90% of disputes dealt with at the WRC through its Conciliation Service were resolved.

 A new Southern region office in Cork City opened in 2021.